 The United Kingdom has seen one of the highest number of deaths from Covid-19 in the world.
-Despite being the first country globally to start a vaccination scheme, it is still in the grip of a deadly second wave.
-A new variant, said to be much more infectious, has been discovered in the UK, meaning that many countries canceled air links right before Christmas 2020.
-Currently, it's open to visitors from everywhere except a handful of countries in sub-Saharan Africa, plus Mauritius and the Seychelles.
+Despite being the first country globally to start a vaccination scheme, the country experienced a deadly second wave over the winter months.
+A new variant, said to be much more infectious, was discovered in the UK, meaning that many countries canceled air links right before Christmas 2020.

-From January 18, all travelers entering the UK, including British citizens, will need to present a negative Covid test taken within 72 hours of arrival.
-Until now, the borders had been open with no test requirements.
+All travelers entering the UK, including British citizens, must present a negative Covid test taken within 72 hours of arrival.
+This policy has been in place since January 18, previously the borders had been open with no test requirements.

 What's on offer

 In London, the UK has one of the world's greatest cities.
 But beyond the architectural marvels and nightlife of the capital, there is much to explore -- the rugged peaks of the Scottish Highlands, distant Welsh lakes and the wide sweep of Cornish beaches, for starters, plus historic towns and cities such as Bath, Oxford and Harrogate.